linqgg/unity-sdk/README.md

 Unity SDK uses [External Dependency Manager for Unity (EDM4U)](https://github.com/googlesamples/unity-jar-resolver) from Google for managing native libraries required for work, including CocoaPod binaries for iOS.
 This manager should be installed via Package Manager before SDK is installed, as Unity can not automatically resolve dependencies from external sources except its own.

-For work with JSON, that is required for web-request to external APIs need to install a special [JSON.NET package](https://www.newtonsoft.com/json) from Newtonsoft.
+For work with JSON, which is required for web-request to external APIs need to install a special [JSON.NET package](https://www.newtonsoft.com/json) from Newtonsoft.

 ## Installation